Kernel Estimation for Panel Data with Heterogeneous Dynamics: Asymptotic theory

-\begin{remark} There are important differences between our result and \cite{Okui2017} in terms of the relative magnitude conditions.
-They show that the asymptotic normality of estimators for moments without bias correction requires the condition that $N/T^2 \to 0$.
-As a result, some might surmise that our kernel smoothing requires a ``weaker'' condition such as $Nh / T^2 \to 0$ because the kernel estimation is essentially taking the average number of observations in a local neighborhood that contains $Nh$ observations on average.
-However, such conjecture is not true, as the asymptotic normality of our smoothed density requires somewhat stronger conditions than \citet{Okui2017}.
-The failure of the conjecture stems from the fact that, as $h\to 0$, the summands, $K ((x - \hat \xi_i)/h)$, become more nonlinear, which increases the nonlinear biases and necessitates imposing a stronger assumption to ignore higher-order nonlinear biases.
-This feature is not observed in the empirical distribution estimation in \citet{Okui2017}. \end{remark}
+\begin{remark} Some might surmise that our kernel smoothing requires a ``weaker'' condition, such as $Nh / T^2 \to 0$, than the condition $N/T^2 \to 0$ in the existing literature because the kernel estimation is essentially taking the average number of observations in a local neighborhood that contains $Nh$ observations on average.
+However, the above theorem clarifies that such conjecture is not true.
+The failure of the conjecture stems from the fact that, as $h\to 0$, the summands, $K ((x - \hat \xi_i)/h)$, become more nonlinear, which increases the nonlinear biases and necessitates imposing a stronger assumption to ignore higher-order nonlinear biases. \end{remark}

 \begin{remark} When using higher-order kernels, the relative magnitude conditions of $N$ and $T$ for consistency and asymptotic normality are altered.
 For example, when using fourth-order kernels, the optimal bandwidth is $h \asymp N^{-1/9}$ (see, e.g., \citealp[Section 1.11]{LiRacine2007}).
-Then, the conditions $1/Th^2 \to 0$ and $N/(T^3 h^5) \to 0$ are identical to $N^2 / T^9 \to 0$ and $N^{14} / T^{27} \to 0$, respectively, which are weaker than the relative magnitude conditions with second-order kernels.
+Then, the conditions $1/(Th^2) \to 0$ and $N/(T^3 h^5) \to 0$ are identical to $N^2 / T^9 \to 0$ and $N^{14} / T^{27} \to 0$, respectively, which are weaker than the relative magnitude conditions with second-order kernels.
 Thus, one may employ higher-order kernels especially when $T$ is much smaller than $N$.
 Nonetheless, our Monte Carlo simulations observe that the performance of the jackknife bias-corrected estimator with a second-order kernel is satisfactory even when $T$ is small. \end{remark}